rickosborne/cascades/md/16-2-6-after-weather.md

 "What time is our wake-up call?"

-There was a piece of paper held to the galley bulkhead behind me that had our exact schedule, but I knew it by heart.
+A magnet shaped like a cactus held a piece of paper to the galley bulkhead behind me.
+That paper had our exact schedule, but I knew it by heart.

 "We'll turn up the lights two hours from now, around 6:15.
 That will give everyone a chance," I flicked my head toward the lavatories, "before we start our descent at a quarter to seven."